In Other Inquisitions, 1937-1952 Jorge Luis Borges University of Texas press P.104.

 Following this expedition which is the occasion for the artist to take sounds, still and moving images, Laurent Mulot goes to meet inhabitants of the region of the Lake Menendez.
 Among them are Mapuche Indians whose culture has been established for more than a thousand years in Patagonia, but also descendants of European settlers, notably Basques and Swiss, who arrived at the end of the 19th century and the beginning of the 20th century, and newcomers who have settled in this region of Chubut to practice horticulture, including the Lawal nursery, and cabinet making.

 The Mapuche (people of the land) have an inclusive conception of their living environment in the sense that the concept of nature is not separated from their own essences/existence, which implies a non-dominant relationship with their environment.
 The Lawal tree is seen as the holder of a shared memory, a shared life history with all those, humans, fauna, flora, even celestial minerals encountered during its millennial life.
-This is what the capuches of the communities Emilio Prane in Nahuel Pan, Mariqueo in Esquel and Cheuquehuala in Lago Rosario testify and show in their daily lives.
+This is what the Mapuche of the communities Emilio Prane in Nahuel Pan, Mariqueo in Esquel and Cheuquehuala in Lago Rosario testify and show in their daily life.

 For the descendants of European settlers the story was different and the encounter with the forest and the Lawal rather on the side of an attempt of exploitation of forestry that will prove impossible in view of the dimension of the trees and the topographic difficulty.
 Today it is sometimes the ecotourism which allied to an activity of subsistence agriculture makes these families live.
 On March 3, 2023, a human assembly composed of representatives of Mapuche communities, descendants of the first Basque and Swiss settlers, and inhabitants involved in the project met at the edge of the green lake in Argentine Patagonia in the Alerces National Park to celebrate Lawal Quilcas at the home of the Coronado family under the care of Bianca, Raul, their children and grandchildren.